ramide1/torzu-build/README.md

 ## About this repository

-This is a CI for build Torzu every 2 weeks, you can download the latest build on Github actions workflows and you need a Github account.
+This is a CI for build Torzu every week, you can download the latest build on Github actions workflows and you need a Github account.